-- generation.
-Because the sarong itself has a very useful function for the villagers as a tool to warm the body besides using a jacket. - The sarong used by the Argosari community has different motives for each sarong, but the motive and meaning used by each individual does not have a social meaning or social strata that it carries.
+- 2. The sarong used by the Argosari community has different motives for each sarong, but the motive and meaning used by each individual does not have a social meaning or social strata that it carries.
 The sarong motif used by the community depends on the aesthetic taste of the user. - 3.
-The symbols and meanings contained in the sarong have existed since time immemorial, the symbols and meanings contained in the sarongs used by women of the Tengger tribe, there are four types of sarongs, namely: - a.
-A sarong that has a knot tied to the back of the neck indicates that the woman is old enough to be married but not yet married. - b.
+The symbols and meanings contained in the sarong have existed since time immemorial, the symbols and meanings contained in the sarongs used by women of the Tengger tribe, there are four types of sarongs, namely: - A sarong that has a knot tied to the back of the neck indicates that the woman is old enough to be married but not yet married. - b.
 A sarong that has a knot tied to the right shoulder indicates that the woman is a girl but is not married. - c.
-A sarong that has a knot tied to the left shoulder indicates that the woman does not have a husband. - d.
-A sarong that has a knot tied to the center front means that the woman is married. - 4.
+A sarong that has a knot tied to the left shoulder indicates that the woman does not have a husband. - A sarong that has a knot tied to the center front means that the woman is married. - 4.
 The use of sarongs in everyday life can also be done for activities in the fields as body armor, etc. In everyday life, if the community does not wear a sarong in their daily life, then it will not be subject to customary sanctions on the traditional leaders in the village. - 5.
 The researcher draws conclusions from several kinds of meanings and knots that already exist so that it becomes a philosophy from a sociological point of view and this has also received approval from the sources.